Harry Beck

-Henry Charles Beck (4 June 1902 – 18 September 1974) was an English technical draughtsman who created the present London Underground Tube map in 1931.
-Beck drew the diagram after being fired at the London Metro Signal Office.
-Although his design was initially rejected, the Publicity Office of London Transport changed their minds after Beck resubmitted an updated copy and the map was first issued a pocket edition in January 1933.
-It was immediately popular, and the Underground has used topological maps to illustrate the network ever since.
-Harry Beck wanted to make the network easier to understand by colouring each train route and using straight lines and 45 degree angles.
+Henry Charles Beck (4 June 1902 – 18 September 1974) was an English technical draughtsman who created the first diagrammatic Tube map for the London Underground in 1931.
+Beck drew the diagram after being laid off by the Signalling Department of Underground Electric Railways of London.

+Although his design was initially rejected, the Publicity Office of London Transport changed their minds after Beck resubmitted an updated copy.
+The map was first issued as a pocket edition in January 1933 and was immediately popular.
+The Underground has used topological maps to illustrate the network ever since.
+Harry Beck wanted to make the network easier to understand by colouring each train route and using only straight lines and 45 degree angles.

+Biography

+Henry Charles Beck was born on 4 June 1902 in Leyton, to Eleanor Louisa Beck (née Crouch) and Joshua Beck.
+Brought up and educated in Highgate Village, he started his career in the 1920s as an engineering draughtsman with the London Underground Signals Office, where he primarily worked on schematics for electrical systems.

+In 1931, while unemployed, he developed his simplified map of the Underground system, which was initially rejected but later accepted.
+In 1933, he married Nora Beck, and in 1947, he began teaching typography and colour design at the London School of Printing and Kindred Trades, where he remained until retirement.
+He died in Southampton on 18 September 1974.

 London Underground map

 Before Beck

-Prior to the Beck diagram (the underground map that he created), the various underground lines had been laid out geographically, often superimposed over the roadway of a city map.
+Before the Beck diagram (the underground map that he created), the various underground lines had been laid out geographically, often superimposed over the roadway of a city map.
 This meant the centrally located stations were shown very close together and the out-of-town stations spaced far apart.
 From around 1909 a new type of 'map' appeared inside the train cars; it was a non-geographic linear diagram, in most cases a simple straight horizontal line, which equalized the distances between stations.

 By the late 1920s most Underground lines and some mainline (especially LNER) services displayed these, many of which had been drawn by George Dow.
 Some writers and broadcasters have speculated that Dow's maps partly inspired Beck's work.
-The geographical-based map, used immediately prior to Beck, in 1932, was produced by the underground map designer for the period 1926–1932, F. H. Stingemore.
+The geographical-based map, used immediately before Beck's, in 1932, was produced by the underground map designer for the period 1926–1932, F. H. Stingemore.
 It was Stingemore's idea to slightly expand the central area of the map for ease of reading.